Emotionally Based School Avoidance project

 Jo aged 16 was referred to our mentoring service back in January due to him not attending school for 6 months.
 He had many challenges impacting on his non- attendance and disengagement from school; a sibling suicide attempt, bullying, low self-esteem and confidence.

 School wanted Jo to be able to sit his GCSE’s, have goals for the future, build on his confidence and have time for himself.
-We carefully matched him with one of our Male Mentors Chris.
+We carefully matched him with one of our male Mentors Chris.

 Over the last 6 months, Chris and Jo have worked through strategies to motivate Jo in his learning, building his confidence and self-esteem.
 Through building a good rapport with another adult, who Jo felt safe with, he has now completed his GCSE’s and looking at starting a college course in September.